nickramsay19/nickramsay19/README.md

 * I am [Nicholas Ramsay](https://www.linkedin.com/).
 I am studying Software Engineering at Macquarie University, New South Wales, Australia.

-* I have done multiple projects ranging from the field of Devops , Backend to Cloud Computing and Automation :file_cabinet: .
+* I have done multiple projects ranging from the field of Devops, Backend to Cloud Computing and Automation :file_cabinet: .

 * I am willing to work on free-lance projects and love to  contribute to open source projects :bulb:

-* :magnet: You can checkout my projects from here :fire: - [Github](https://github.com)
+* :magnet:  You can checkout my projects from here - [Github](https://github.com)

 * Connect with me on LinkedIn [LinkeDin Profile](https://www.linkedin.com/)